How Can I Avoid Paying Taxes on My 401(k) Withdrawal?

 Once you’re required to start RMDs, you will be required to withdraw a certain amount and pay taxes on it each year.
 Taking lower withdrawals in your early years could leave you with higher required minimum distributions in later years.
 That’s why it’s a good idea to have a well-thought-out plan to generate your income in retirement.

-A qualified charitable distribution (QCD) is a strategy some people use to distribute an IRA while minimizing taxes.
-With a QCD, an IRA owner can give up to $100,000 per year (which counts toward your RMD) from an IRA to qualified charities.
-These funds satisfy RMDs without counting against your taxable income—in fact they could qualify you for a tax break.
+A qualified charitable distribution (QCD) is a strategy some people use to distribute an IRA while minimizing the impact of taxes.
+With a QCD, an IRA owner can give up to $108,000 (in 2025) per year directly from an IRA to qualified charities.
+These funds satisfy RMDs without counting toward your taxable income.
 If your money is in a 401(k), you could roll it over to an IRA to take advantage of this strategy.

 How to control what you’ll pay in taxes overall

-You might not be able to avoid paying taxes on a 401(k) withdrawal, but this is an area where a financial advisor can make a big difference—helping you to keep more of your money.
-If you’re saving for retirement, a Northwestern Mutual financial advisor can help you ensure that you’re saving in a way that positions you well to take advantage of the strategies above.
-If you’re entering retirement, an advisor can build a tax-efficient income plan that also protects your retirement portfolio against other risks to your money, like market downturns or a long lifespan.
-He or she can help guide the heavy lifting, leaving you with more time to live the life you planned for.
+You might not be able to avoid paying taxes on a 401(k) withdrawal, but this is an area where a financial advisor can make a big difference.
+If you’re saving for retirement, your Northwestern Mutual financial advisor can help you ensure that you’re saving in a way that positions you well to take advantage of the strategies above.

 This article is not intended as legal or tax advice.
 Northwestern Mutual and its financial representatives do not give legal or tax advice.
 Taxpayers should seek advice regarding their particular circumstances from an independent legal, accounting or tax adviser.